-Children also recorded the results of their challenge, testing foil and paper.
+Children also recorded the results of their challenge, testing foil and paper

+The children

+- Tested the materials

+- Observed & recorded results

-The children tested the materials and observed & recorded results.
-They made conclusions, explaining what they observed and connecting their findings to the original problem.
+- Made conclusions, explaining what they observed and connecting their findings to the original problem.

-I have learnt that in order to support children's agency, I need to ask more open, rather leading questions, plan resources to support a variety of outcomes and to plan ways of enabling children to move from collaborating in pairs to collaborating in bigger groups
+I have learnt that in order to support children's agency, I need to ask more open, rather than leading questions, plan resources to support a variety of outcomes and to plan ways of enabling children to move from collaborating in pairs to collaborating in bigger groups.